The Ultimate SEO Checklist for 2022

 For example, you may have a robust careers section that functions like a microsite.
 A subdomain can help Google distinguish the topical relevance between your core business content and career-related content.

 Next up on our SEO checklist: website architecture.
-Good site architecture provides a logical structure that Google can efficiently crawl and prioritize.
+Good site architecture is one of the SEO basics because it provides a logical structure that Google can efficiently crawl and prioritize.
 Poor site architecture creates a mess for Google to work through, pulling crawl bandwidth and diluting authority across low-priority pages.
 Keep your site architecture as flat and user-friendly as possible.
 Aim to keep most content three clicks deep, and use internal links to support your structure.

 Common user-friendly website options like faceted navigation, pagination, product variants, in-site search and more can unintentionally create duplicate versions of a parent page.

 And the duplication doesn’t stop there.
 If you manage an older domain, there may be multiple versions of your site in Google’s index, including:

 - and so on…